yanivkalfa/react-redux-immutable-router-localization/README.md

 ## Developing on windows
 If you're developing on windows you'll probably miss several dependencies/tools that `node-sass` requires.
 An easy solution is to get windows-build-tools.
-Follow the steps bellow to fix it.
+Follow the steps bellow to do that.

 ```
 1. Open powershell as administrator and run: